Princeton Restaurant Reviews

 Nassau Street, Princeton; 609.921.1211)

 The best seafood in the area and one of my favorite restaurants.
-Zagat 25.
 Impeccably fresh seafood, cooked to perfection.
 The grilled fish is simply prepared (usually with capers, lemon, and butter) to highlight the fish.
 Sides of garlic smashed potatoes and creamed spinach are the perfect accompaniment.
 Also features a raw oyster bar.
 My favorites are the Australian Baramundi and George's Banks Lemon Sole.
 The Day Boat Maine Sea Scallops are also recommended.
 The menu offers little for non-seafood lovers.
-Not open for lunch.
-No reservations, so be prepared to wait on the weekends.
-But you can call ahead for seating during the week. - Big Fish Seafood Bistro.
+Not open for lunch. - Nassau Street Seafood and Produce Company.

 (3535 Route 1 South, Princeton;